shenzhu/PaperNotes/ACM RecSys.2012.Toon De Pessemier.md

 The effectiveness of grouping strategies is influenced by the **used algorithm**.
 The accuracy of the grouping strategies will be compared for groups which are composed so that the group members have a **high similarity**.

 ## Questions && Ideas
--Investigate the proposed switching strategy to make the results better.
+- Investigate the proposed switching strategy to make the results better.

 ## Location
 ***D:\\Papers\\ACM RecSys.2012.Toon De Pessemier.pdf***